davidpham5/blogging-is-back-baby/src/content/changelog/2024-04-16-branching-off.md

 tags: [Blogging]
 growthStage: seedling
 ---
-I really like what Aram was doing with building a site, and I think his blog is a pretty cool space on the web.
-So I forked it and started making some changes.
+I really liked my friend, and colleague, Aram Zucker-Shraff was doing with his site, [aramzs.xyz](https://aramzs.xyz/).
+I wanted to do something like it for a long while, but I didn't want to build from the ground up.
+I've forked it, and been working on the site.
+I'm adding some of my own features and types for the type of writing and content I want to create.

-Aram:
+Original post by Aram:
 > This post marks the point at which I'm branching off from the great work done over at [PhotoGabble](https://photogabble.co.uk/).
 I've been working on the site for a bit and adding some of my own features and types for the type of writing and content I want to create.
 >
 > This is exciting as another major site project I've been itching to launch.